Prepare to study in Canada

 To arrange for pickup, contact us at firstname.lastname@example.org, by phone at 1-604-854-4544 or fax at 1-604-855-7153.

 Check in at UFV International

 When you arrive at UFV, staff and student leaders will be there to help you find your way.

-We recommend that you participate in UFV International’s student orientation, which takes place the week before classes start.
-Orientation helps you meet friends, and learn more about resources and services on campus.
-We will email you detailed information about orientation closer to your arrival date.
+New international students are required to attend UFV International’s student orientation, which takes place the week before classes start.
+At Orientation, you will meet international Global Student Associates, make new friends, and learn more about resources and services on campus.
+Watch your email for more information on coming to Canada, arrival at UFV and orientation.